-Quality Management: Audit, analysis and feedback.
-Perspectives of quality.
-Effect on health service management.
+8. Quality in Imaging Theoretical concepts of quality: multiprofessional team, multiprofessional audit.
+Management of change.
+Accreditation.
+Medical/clinical: Audit, analysis and feedback.
+Quality in healthcare: management, professional and patient perspectives.
+Impact of audit.
 Section B: Practice of Computed Tomography (RDGY P004) Operating principles.
 Scanning techniques.
 Clinical applications, to include consideration of examination techniques on both a systemic and regional basis, to include 3D and image analysis.
 Radiation Protection and Dosimetry: Predicted and recorded bioeffects.
 Dose audit.
 Dose minimisation techniques.
 Section C: Technology of Computed Tomography (RDGY P001) X-ray generation.
 Tubes, detectors, collimators.
 Hardware and software.
 Data acquisition, processing and presentation.
 Radiation Protection and Dosimetry: Predicted and recorded bioeffects.
 Dose audit.
 Dose minimisation techniques.
-Radiography Section D: Clinical Component (RDGY P008) Candidates will spend approximately 1000 hours in Computed Tomography departments during the course.
+Section D: Clinical Component (RDGY P008) Candidates will spend approximately 1000 hours in Computed Tomography departments during the course.
 This is nearly a full time commitment, during which candidates will be required to undertake an extensive range of examinations.
 Clinical practice will be supervised by course lecturers in liaison with departmental staff.
 Candidates will complete a written log of clinical practice, including detailed case studies and audit of their own practice.
 Candidates will also undergo ongoing assessment of clinical skills, with marks accruing to the final mark for the record of clinical practice.
 HIGHER DIPLOMA IN DIAGNOSTIC IMAGING (Magnetic Resonance Imaging) Course Content The first year programme comprises four sections: A, B, C and D. Section A: Professional Practice and Departmental Operation (RDGY P015) Each candidate follows a semi-optional combination of subjects in section A, to a maximum of sixty contact hours.
-Guidance is given on the most appropriate combination of topics from the following: Professional Principles and Study and presentation skills.
-Services, facilities Transferable Skills: and computer applications.
-Literature critique.
-Department operation.
-Patient considerations.
-Infection control.
-Medico-legal responsibilities in professional development.
+Guidance is given on the most appropriate combination of topics from the following: Obligatory Subjects: